Credibrate

 What is Class 4 National Insurance?

 Class 4 NI is the National Insurance paid by self-employed individuals on their profits.
-It is calculated at 9% on profits between £12,570 and £50,270, and 2% on profits above £50,270.
+It is calculated at 6% on profits between £12,570 and £50,270, and 2% on profits above £50,270.
 Unlike employed workers who pay Class 1 NI through PAYE, self-employed people pay Class 4 via their Self Assessment return.
-You may also owe Class 2 NI (£3.45/week) if your profits exceed the Small Profits Threshold of £12,570.
+You may also choose to pay Class 2 NI (£3.50/week) if your profits exceed the Small Profits Threshold of £12,570 — this is voluntary from April 2024 but protects your state pension entitlement.

 What are payments on account?